 c.
 Gold-banded Moth

 2. Twig Borer (Cerambycid Beetle) – The larva bore into the stem or twig of the lanzones trees resulting in the death of plant tissue.
-To Control, damage plant parts must be pruned and burned.
+To control damage, you must prune and burn the affected plant parts.

 Pest Control